microsoft/promptflow-rag-project-template/README.md

 1) Open batchRunEvaluations.ipynb notebook in the financial transcripts folder and run through cells.
 Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for the last section in the notebook.

 e.
 Steps for docker deployment:
+pre-requisite: Docker.
+You can get docker from [here](https://www.docker.com/get-started/).
 1) Change directory to sample folder
 2) Use the command below to recreate your llm app as a docker format:
 ```bash